Variant Effect Predictor Tutorial

 Let's try something a little more interesting.
 SIFT is an algorithm for predicting whether a given change in a protein sequence will be deleterious to the function of that protein.
 VEP can give SIFT predictions for most of the missense variants that it predicts.
 To do this, simply add --sift b (the b means we want both the prediction and the score):

 ./vep -i examples/homo_sapiens_GRCh38.vcf --cache --force_overwrite --sift b

 SIFT calls variants either "deleterious" or "tolerated".
-We can use the VEP's filtering script to find only those that SIFT considers deleterious:
+We can use the VEP's filtering tool to find only those that SIFT considers deleterious: